Are you looking for road trip tips for couples?

 - Create a road trip plan that rotates your time between having extra people with you and being alone as a couple

 You’re all set!

 8. Do something fun to deal with those long highway miles

 Here’s one of my favorite road trip tips for couples: do something fun to make those long, boring miles on the highway a little more engaging.

 There are lots of fun things for couples to do on a road trip.
 Here are some ideas:

-- Create a classic playlist and sing along to your favorite songs
+- Create a classic playlist and sing along to your favorite road trip songs

-- Listen to a podcast about something interesting for both of you
+- Listen to one of these podcasts for long drives (choose something interesting for both of you)

-- Pick up an audiobook and listen to it a chapter at a time, interspersed with local radio
+- Pick one of these audiobooks for road trips and listen to it a chapter at a time, interspersed with local radio.

 - Come up with twenty questions you’ve never asked your partner before